KayyDVC/SkipList-Implementation/ReadMe.md

 - PrintSkipList

 *All times values should be in mmddhhmm format.*

-*The argument for "GetActivitiesForOneDay" should be passed in with the mmdd format*
+*In contrast, the argument for "GetActivitiesForOneDay" should be passed in with the mmdd format*

 ------------